 Polygamy may get a bad rap in other parts of the world but it’s largely accepted in South Africa because the concept and practice has been commonplace for centuries.

-If you want to get the lowdown on polygamy, there are no better “instructors” than the Mseleku family from Uthando Nes’thembu (new episodes of Season 3 air weekly on DStv Now and Seasons 1 and 2 are on Showmax).
+If you want to get the lowdown on polygamy, there are no better “instructors” than the Mseleku family from Uthando Nes’thembu (S1-3 are now on Showmax).

 There’s businessman head of the family Musa and his four wives: MaYeni, MaKhumalo, MaNgwabe and MaCele… plus their children.